HaxeFoundation/nekovm.org/www/pages/doc/nxml.md

 ## NXML to Neko

-There is a NXML to Neko generator which is available using the `nekoc` compiler.
+There is a NXML-to-Neko generator which is available using the `nekoc` compiler.
 Simply run `nekoc myfile.neko` containing Neko/NXML syntax and it will create a `myfile2.neko` that will only contain Neko source code.

-There is not a Neko to NXML generator right now, although it should be possible to write one very easily.
+There is not a Neko-to-NXML generator right now, although it should be possible to write one very easily.